aidgncom/test/README.md

 BEAT is a data format because it defines a linear event stream using semantic states.
 It is also a protocol because those same states enable consistent interpretation across diverse domains and platforms, while supporting real-time streaming where readers can scan bytes as they arrive.

 Semantic Raw Format (SRF) expresses this dual nature.
-BEAT is the SRF standard.
+BEAT is the SRF standard and also has potential as a World Models Language.
 Therefore, consistent interpretation of BEAT across different environments is important to maintain semantic compatibility.

 ### INTERPRETATION LAYER